UyandaSibiya/UyandaSibiya/README.md

 - 👋 Hi, I’m @UyandaSibiya
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning software engineering
+- 🌱 I am a software engineering
-- 💞️ I’m looking to collaborate on Python
+- 💞️ I’m looking to collaborate on Python ,Java , Javascript
 - 📫 How to reach me uyandasibiya@gmail.com

 <!---